How to Start Print on Demand Shopify Store

 Some easy traps are cartoon characters, trademark names, public figures, celebrities, influencers, etc.

-Before using any of these in your design, consult with an expert or professionals in the field if you’re unsure the design concept infringes upon the existing law of your store location.
+Before using any of these in your design, consult with an expert or professionals in the field if you’re unsure if the design concept infringes upon the existing law of your store location.

 I have seen businesses get into serious lawsuits for trademark names.
 Don’t be one of them.

-5. Have Cash in Bank
+5. Have Cash in the Bank

-You have two options, you may wait to receive the money before placing an order with your POD supplier or pay for the order to begin processing immediately.
+You have two options: You may wait to receive the money before placing an order with your POD supplier or pay for the order to begin processing immediately.

 Waiting for the transaction to reflect in your bank account before proceeding will eventually lead to delays in shipping and customers not getting orders on time.